All Software Modules

 • and more

-• IEEE-344: procedure for seismic qualification of electrical equipment in nuclear power plants
+• IEEE-344: seismic qualification of electrical equipment in nuclear power plants

 • AASME NQA-1: nuclear quality assurance requirements

-• QME-100: ASME standard; procedure for seismic qualification of mechanical equipment
+• QME-100: ASME standard; seismic qualification of mechanical equipment

-• AC-156: requires structures and equipment to maintain integrity despite earthquakes
+• AC-156: seismic qualification of structure and equipment integrity

 • ISO 4866.2010: measurement of vibration and evaluation of the effect on structures